Mawntee/modhcart/links and resources.md

 - [Easings Examples](https://easings.net/) - Showcase of many available easing types -> only ones missing are "easeStep" (sudden snap from A to B) and "easeLinear" (relatively useless / is the default animation type when left undefined)
 - [Kivals Mapping Utility](https://kivalevan.me/BeatSaber-MappingUtility/) - I mostly use this for the NJS calculator, but it has many other tools such as: Effective BPM & Time Precision, Color Picker/Exporter, Score Calculator, Diff SPS Difference, In-game Diff Label Generator, and a Random Pattern Generator
 - [Swifter's ReMapper](https://github.com/Swifter1243/ReMapper) - An INSANELY overpowered and over engineered framework for working with the Heck suite.
 Has a simplified sytanx, plenty of utilities and functions mostly based around Chroma and environment effects, including a Blender static/animation scene exporter.
-  - I HIGHLY recommend this for anyone focusing more on visuals vs. notemod effects.
-It requires some *minimal* coding expreience, and can be *slightly* difficult to debug due to differing syntax, but it's where I push most people to when they ask how to make these things!
+  - I HIGHLY recommend this for anyone focusing more on visuals vs. notemods.
+It requires some *minimal* coding expreience, and can be *slightly* difficult to debug due to differing syntax, but it's where I push most people to when they ask how to make these!

 ### Map/Script examples.
 NOTE: Most of these are old V2 and outdated, but many of the concepts (other than fake notes/syntax) still apply to modern modcharting.